kkruecke/cplus-documentation/notes/value-categories.rst

     int n;
     n = 1;

-in the expression ``n = 1``, the subexpression **n** refers to an integer object, a specific location in memory.
+in the expression ``n = 1`` above, the subexpression **n** refers to an integer object, a specific location in memory.
 Thus **n** is an lvalue.
-The term lvalue derives its name from the fact that only objects can appear on the left hand side of an assignment and can be assigned to, but the "l" is lvalue is no longer of significance. lvalues occur in contexts outside of assignment.
+The term lvalue derives its name from the fact that only objects can appear on the left hand side of an assignment and can be assigned to, but the "l" in lvalue is no longer of significance. lvalues occur in contexts outside of assignment.

 lvalues, rvalues and references in C++03
 ----------------------------------------